consulo/consulo-dev.github.io/docs/tutorials/build_system/prerequisites.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-Gradle is the preferred solution for creating IntelliJ Platform plugins.
+Gradle is the preferred solution for creating Consulo plugins.
 The IntelliJ IDEA Ultimate and Community editions bundle the necessary plugins to support Gradle-based development.
 These IntelliJ IDEA plugins are _Gradle_ and _Plugin DevKit_, which are enabled by default.
 To verify these plugins are installed and enabled, see the help section about [Managing Plugins](https://www.jetbrains.com/help/idea/managing-plugins.html).

-> **TIP** [IntelliJ Platform Plugin Template](https://github.com/JetBrains/intellij-platform-plugin-template) makes it easier to create and maintain your IDE plugins, having the Gradle plugin already integrated and CI covered with GitHub Actions.
+> **TIP** [Consulo Plugin Template](https://github.com/JetBrains/intellij-platform-plugin-template) makes it easier to create and maintain your IDE plugins, having the Gradle plugin already integrated and CI covered with GitHub Actions.

 > **WARNING** When adding additional repositories to your Gradle build script, always use HTTPS protocol.

 * bullet list
 {:toc}

-## Creating a Gradle-Based IntelliJ Platform Plugin with New Project Wizard
+## Creating a Gradle-Based Consulo Plugin with New Project Wizard
-Creating new Gradle-based IntelliJ Platform plugin projects is performed using the [New Project Wizard](https://www.jetbrains.com/help/idea/gradle.html#project_create_gradle).
+Creating new Gradle-based Consulo plugin projects is performed using the [New Project Wizard](https://www.jetbrains.com/help/idea/gradle.html#project_create_gradle).
 The Wizard creates all the necessary project files based on a few template inputs.

 Before creating a new Gradle project, familiarize yourself with the help topic [Creating a new Gradle project](https://www.jetbrains.com/help/idea/getting-started-with-gradle.html#create_gradle_project), which is a tutorial for creating general Gradle projects in IntelliJ IDEA.
-This page emphasizes the steps in the process of creating IntelliJ Platform plugin projects that are Gradle-based.
+This page emphasizes the steps in the process of creating Consulo plugin projects that are Gradle-based.

 > **WARNING** Please note that Gradle 6.1 has a [known bug](https://github.com/gradle/gradle/issues/11966) that prevents using it for developing plugins, please upgrade to 6.1.1 or later.